magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 }
 ```

 You can then run `npm run dev MyApp`, which will start a local dev server.
-Open [magicsandbox.ai?app=magicsandbox.DevLocal](https://magicsandbox.ai?app=magicsandbox.DevLocal) to see your App.
+Open [magicsandbox.ai?app=magicsandbox.DevLocal](https://magicsandbox.ai?app=magicsandbox.DevLocal) to see your App and start making changes.

+Run `npm run magicsandbox --help` to see more command line options.

+## Publishing

 Run `npm run publish MyApp` to build and publish your App.

-Run `npm run magicsandbox --help` to see the command line options.
+Publishing requires an API key, which you can get [here](https://magicsandbox.ai/api-key).

+`@magicsandbox.ai/dev` will walk upwards from your App directory, looking for a `.env` file with a `MAGICSANDBOX_API_KEY` environment variable.
+If it can't find one and `process.env.MAGICSANDBOX_API_KEY` is not set, it will throw an error.

 ## Documentation